MicrosoftDocs/win32/desktop-src/modernize-desktop-applications.md

 ### .NET Core 3

 .NET Core 3 is the next major release of .NET Core.
-The highlight of this upcoming release is support for Windows desktop applications, specifically Windows Forms, Windows Presentation Framework (WPF), and UWP.
+The highlight of this upcoming release is support for Windows desktop applications, including Windows Forms and WPF applications.
 You will be able to run new and existing Windows desktop applications on .NET Core 3 and enjoy all the benefits that .NET Core has to offer.
+UWP controls that are hosted in [XAML islands](https://docs.microsoft.com/windows/uwp/xaml-platform/xaml-host-controls) can also be used in Windows Forms and WPF applications that target .NET Core 3.

-For more information, see the [announcement blog](https://blogs.msdn.microsoft.com/dotnet/2018/05/07/net-core-3-and-support-for-windows-desktop-applications/).
+For more information, see the [announcement blog](http://aka.ms/netcore3preview1).

 ### Microsoft Graph